tresorsawasawa/math_magicians/README.md

 - `git clone https://github.com/andersonlebon/math-magicians.git`
 - `cd math-magicians`
+- > `npm install` > This command will download all the dependancies of the project
 - Use `npm start` to run the app in live server

 ## Test